GetObject

 Set LayerObject = GetObject("C:\CAD\SCHEMA.CAD!Layer3")

-If you don’t specify class, the operating system determines the application to start and the object to activate based on the file name you provide.
+When class is not specified, the operating system determines the application to start and the object to activate based on the supplied file name.
 Some files, however, may support more than one class of object.
 To be specific, supply both arguments:

 Dim MyObject As Object